auchenberg/backbone.advices/README.md

 Bringing Advices to Backbone.

-I always missed "filters" from Rails controllers in Backbone.
-So I spent a little time adding advices, known from [http://en.wikipedia.org/wiki/Advice_in_aspect-oriented_programming](aspect-oriented programming), which acts in a similar way.
+I always missed "filters" from Railsin Backbone.
+So I spent a little time adding advices, known from (http://en.wikipedia.org/wiki/Advice_in_aspect-oriented_programming)[aspect-oriented programming], which acts in a similar way.

 The best way to describe backbone.advices, is by showing this example: